 The current climate for all immigrants is becoming more hostile by the day, which is not healthy for anybody.
-We believe the GOP is missing an opportunity to attract many conservative or moderate voters who are immigrants or members of groups with a high percentage of immigrants, such as Hispanics and Asians.
+We believe the Republican Party is missing an opportunity to attract many conservative or moderate voters who are immigrants or members of groups with a high percentage of immigrants, such as Hispanics and Asians.

-Cafe Con Leche Republicans’ values are Republican and we SUPPORT the GOP.
+Cafe Con Leche Republicans’ values are Republican and we SUPPORT the Republican Party.
 We dislike much of the recent rhetoric about immigration, and solutions that emphasize enforcement without addressing the core problem, which is a legal immigration system that has not kept up with U.S. demographics.
 This disconnect has resulted in legal immigration quotas severely disconnected with our economy’s needs for workers, at both ends of the skills spectrum.

 Our nation’s problem with illegal immigration is an economic problem, not an enforcement problem.
 The current emphasis on “enforcement on steroids” is not a solution, and only harms American businesses that need unskilled labor, businesses that need highly skilled professionals, as well as immigrant families that are literally being ripped apart.